Hemmingsson/Quick-Preview/README.md

 # Quick Preview for Soundcloud ☁️

-Chrome Extension for Previewing Music on Soundcloud Just by Hovering the ▶️ Button
+Chrome Extension for previewing music on Soundcloud just by hovering the play button.

 ## How to install?